Bishop in Europe: Suffragan and assistant bishops

-The bishop also has one suffragan bishop, known as the Suffragan Bishop in Europe (currently vacant; the most recent incumbent was David Hamid) and various honorary assistant bishops from the Church of England and other churches in communion with the Church of England.
+The bishop also has one suffragan bishop, known as the Suffragan Bishop in Europe (currently Andrew Norman) and various honorary assistant bishops from the Church of England and other churches in communion with the Church of England.
 Immediately prior to the 1980 (re)erection of the diocese and the creation of the post of Suffragan Bishop, the Diocese of Gibraltar and the jurisdiction of Fulham shared a full-time assistant bishop in a similar post – at least Harold Isherwood and Ambrose Weekes served in that role; indeed Weekes became the first Suffragan Bishop in 1980.
 (See Suffragan Bishop in Europe.)

 Edmund Capper and Ambrose Weekes were assistant (auxiliary) bishops of the diocese in 1988; Weekes was still one in 2004.
 Ken Giggall, former Bishop of St Helena, Chaplain of Sanremo with Bordighera was also an auxiliary bishop (1979–1981).
 Frank Sargeant, retired Bishop at Lambeth, was an assistant bishop of the diocese, 1999–2008.

 Nicholas Reade, retired bishop of Blackburn, was licensed an honorary assistant bishop in 2013.